partlyhuman/rgb-switcher/README.md

 	* For simple applications, something like [MobiusStripTech's breakout](https://oshpark.com/shared_projects/amKj4zix) is great
 	* To include AC coupling capacitors, voltage dividers and/or mono expansion, use the [breakout PCB](pcb/md2-rgb/) in this repository!
 * A 3d printable shell finishes the cable.
 On one end you have a console-specific connector, on the other end you have a female MD2 connector, and use a straight Mini DIN-9 cable to wire this to your switcher.
+ 	* For the MobiusStripTech breakout, [this case](https://www.thingiverse.com/thing:3048576) works well
+   	* If using our breakout PCB, an accompanying shell is [here](3dp/md2-rgb), based on [sensorslot's project box template](https://github.com/SensorsIot/Project-Box-Templates/)

 ### SNES/SFC